-While it is not a requirement for families to attend Harvest or be Ministry Partners, we do require all families to commit to HCA’s mission, distinctives, leadership, and beliefs.
+It is not a requirement for families to attend Harvest Bible Church or be Ministry Partners.

 What grades are offered

 HCA is currently a K-8 school with the hopes of eventually being able to add rhetoric/high school classes in following years.

 Currently our classes are broken down as follows: